 Osmena Pearls or Turbo Shell Pearls

-naturally white, but sometimes tinted.
-True Osmena pearls come from the nautilus
+sometimes tinted.
+True Osmena pearls come from the nautilus shell, actually

-shell, actually the inner spiral of the shell.
-Osmena pearls are naturally silver
+the inner spiral of the shell.
+Osmena pearls are naturally silver blue, but

-blue, but sometimes dyed various colors or bleached white.
-It becomes difficult
+sometimes dyed various colors or bleached white.
+It becomes difficult to

 are often called Osmena, because they are both domed flat backed cabochons.

 Both pearls are a type mother of pearl.